JohnEarnest/Mako/demos/Loko/readme.md

 Misc
 ----

-- `make` takes a name and a value, and gives the specified name the specified value in a global scope.
+- `make` takes a name and a value, and gives the specified name the specified value in the global scope, or if the name is already defined in the most recent definition's scope.
 - `local` takes a name and a value and gives the specified name the specified value in a local scope- that is, within the current function declaration.
 - `bind` takes two lists.
 The first should be a list of names, while the second is an executable list. `bind` attaches the first list as an arglist for the second.
 This is roughly equivalent to a Lisp `lambda`.
 - `thing` takes a name, and yields the value associated with that name.
 This works like `:` on a variable name, but can be chained to follow arbitrary degrees of indirect reference.